SharonLutz/SharonLutz.github.io/index.md

 Email: sharon dot lutz @ ucdenver dot edu

 ### Research Interests
 My primary area of research is statistical genetics and genomics.
 My passion lies in determining and understanding the path from gene to disease.
-My work relates to areas like high-dimensional statistics, computational statistics, Bayesian Hierarchical Models, and mediation analysis & causal Inference.
+My work relates to areas like high-dimensional statistics, computational statistics, Bayesian hierarchical models, and mediation analysis & causal Inference.

 ### Education
 PhD in Biostatistics, Harvard University: 2010<br>